daniele-roncaglioni/predicting-sum-of-periodic-components/Readme.md

-# Predicting a signal composed of a finite set of harmonics
+# Predicting sums of many periodic components

 The goal of this small project was to see how easy or difficult it is to predict a signal made up of a significant amount of harmonics.
 I randomly generate a set of amplitudes, periods and phases, sum them together to obtain a synthetic signal.
 I then train a model to predict the composite signal.
 Obviously training a NN to predict one component is easy, but how about a signal with 40-ish components?